Sernovodskoye, Chechnya: Geography

 The nearest settlements to Sernovodskoye are Nagornoye in the north, the city of Sunzha in the west, Assinovskaya in the south, and the villages of Davydenko, Novy Sharoy, and Samashki in the east.

 Climate

 The climate of Sernovodskoye is temperate and continental.
 Winters are moderately mild and there are frequent fogs and some snow cover.
 The average temperature in January is −4°C. Summers are warm, sometimes with hot and dry weather.
 The average temperature in July is +25°C. The average annual rainfall is around 500mm and mainly falls between April and October.
 The average annual humidity is 70%.
 Wind mainly blows from the east and west.

 History

-The village of Sernovodskoye on the 1853 map of the Ingush district.

-The village of Sernovodskoye on the 1869 map of the Ingush district.